YuzhouCheng66/GRL/README.md

 ## Tutorial
 You can simply open "main.ipython" in Jupyter Notebook to simulate the GRL algorithm, and observe the simulation process in SUMO platform.
-You can generate training plot such as Reward curve.

 ### Verification of other algorithms
 If you want to verify other algorithms,